geoblacklight/geoblacklight.github.io/README.md

 ### Written in: [Markdown language](https://daringfireball.net/projects/markdown/)

 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight and easy-to-use language for text documents.
-Most text editors support it and translates easily to other formats, such as HTML or PDF or EPUB.

 ### Generated with: [MkDocs framework ](https://www.mkdocs.org)